Privacy Policy

 3.3.
 Usage data (created by using the app)

 3.4.
-Diagnostic and analytics data (optional, opt-in)
+Diagnostic and analytics data (optional)

 Firebase Crashlytics collects anonymised crash reports (stack trace, device model, OS version).
 This is gated on the same analytics opt-in.